hazelcast/hazelcast-simulator/README.md

 ### Soak testing

-A soak test determines how the system behaves over a long period of time to check if there are for example any memory leaks.
+A soak test determines how the system behaves over a long period of time, for example to check if there any memory leaks.
 The only thing that needs to be done for this is to configure the test duration with a high value e.g. 12h.
 Example:

   ```yaml